Jeff-Russ/ror-guides/rails-database.md

 We added `default: false` since most classrooms are not lab equipped.

-There is a `permalink` string but also there is an index with the same name.
-Also note that the `permalink` index, and in fact __all indexes, must be created outside of the call to create\_table!__ The `drop_table :teachers` is all we need to to drop the added columns as well as the indexes since they are in fact also parts of the table.

 We really didn't have to do anything unexpected with the `down` method.
 In this case, when `drop_table` just executes `create_table` but in reverse, flipping the implied `add_column` methods to `remove_column`.
 We could just rename `up` back to to `change` and delete the `down` method and everything would work fine in since we are only ADDING columns to the table.

 __REMEMBER:__ `create_table` is reversable because the `add_column` method is __reversable__.
 The `remove_column` method is __NOT reversable__.
 The reason for this is that when you add a column, you provide the full definition for it. `remove_column` doesn't need the full definition but `add_column` does.
 Rails cannot invert `remove_column` to `add_column` because it lacks the full definition needed to create a column!

+__Classroom: The Quicker Way__

+Let's delete this and do it a different way:

+	$ rails destroy model Classsroom
+	$ rails g model Classroom room_num:integer lab_equip:boolean

+The synax for this is `column_name:type column_name:type,` etc. __IMPORTANT:__ Notice that there are no commas.
+If you put commas, you will not get an error but commas will be inserted into the actual migration file and you will get an error when you finally run the migration!

+Note that this quicker way does not allow you to set a default modifier like we had with `t.boolean "lab_equip", default: false`.
+There are, however some accepted modifiers in the generate command.
+It's a bit advanced for now but you can look up "passing modifiers to rails generate" if you're interested.
+Here is the output with `, default: false` added in afterward:

+	class CreateClassrooms < ActiveRecord::Migration
+	  def change
+	    create_table :classrooms do |t|
+	      t.integer :room_num
+	      t.boolean :lab_equip, default: false

+	      t.timestamps null: false
+	    end
+	  end
+	end

+__TEACHER model/migration__

 	$ rails generate model Teacher

-No let's move on to the __teachers__ table, where we we'll keep it simple and just use `change`:
+No let's move on to the __teachers__ table, where we won't use the full `generator` but we'll keep it simple and just use `change`:

 	class CreateTeachers < ActiveRecord::Migration
 	  def change